• Skip to content

 The analogy is that the pain is there either way.

-However, you can make the choice of enduring a sudden sharp pain or a pain that may happen more slowly but lasts much longer?
+However, you can choose between enduring a sudden sharp pain or a pain that may happen more slowly but lasts much longer.

 Fast decisions can produce lots of pain and sometimes temporary chaos.